Become a Member

 Member benefits

 We offer no pricey baubles as member incentives, and there will be no 50,000-Watt radio shout-out when your check arrives.
-After our sincere letter of thanks, over the course of a year you will receive our newsletter, News of the Weeks Brick House & Gardens (now included in the collection of major history/genealogy archives & libraries) and invitations to meetings, speakers, or events.
+After our sincere letter of thanks, over the course of a year you will receive our newsletter, News of the Weeks Brick House & Gardens (now included in the collection of major history/genealogy archives & libraries).
+See for yourself the quality of this publication: Read sample issues on our Newsletter Archive Page.
+You'll also receive invitations to meetings, speakers, or events.
 But your real member benefit is knowing that you are supporting the preservation of a unique architectural treasure --- one situated on a family farm that's now conservation land for public enjoyment.
 If you are a Weeks descendant, you'll have the added satisfaction of forging a personal connection to the family farmstead --- on any day, from dawn to dusk, you can literally walk in the 17th-century footsteps of Leonard Weeks himself.

 Volunteers